Utah Long-Term Care Insurance Costs and Providers

 Does Medicare Cover Long-Term Care?

-No, Medicare does not cover long-term care (custodial care).
+Medicare does not pay for most long-term care (custodial care).
 This type of care makes up more than 90% of all long-term care services.
 Examples of custodial care is when you need help with walking, bathing, eating, dressing or using the toilet.
 This is what people need most when they have a physical impairment from a stroke.
 Or, due to cognitive impairment from dementia or Alzheimer’s disease.
 Don’t make the mistake of thinking Medicare covers long-term care costs.
 It doesn’t.

 Further, about 80% of care at home is provided by unpaid caregivers.
 With more than half of this care including intensive caregiving assistance with personal care such as bathing or feeding.4 And it’s not only seniors that need long-term care.
 Over 35 percent of people currently receiving care are between the ages of 18 and 64.5